shazow/talks/see-python-go/README.md

    creating an injection point for spawning the Go runtime.

-3. There are many nuances regarding passing memory beyond the Go boundary which are not expressed in this basic example, more on that in the links at the end of the section.
+3. There are many nuances regarding passing memory beyond the Go boundary which are not expressed in this basic example.
+You can learn more on that in the links at the end of the section.

 ```